zhaojj2209/tp/docs/UserGuide.md

 ### 2.1 Installation

-1. Ensure you have Java 11 or above installed in your Computer.
+1. Ensure you have Java 11 or above installed in your computer.

 1. Download the latest version of `finesse.jar` from [here](https://github.com/AY2021S1-CS2103T-W16-3/tp/releases).